Monash Trauma Group

-For full list of publications, visit Pubmed.
+For recent publications, visit Pubmed.

 - Clough M, Mutimer S, Wright DK, Tsang A, Costello DM, Gardner AJ, Stanwell P, Mychasiuk R, Sun M, Brady RD, McDonald SJ, Webster KM, Johnstone MR, Semple BD, Agoston DV, White OB, Frayne R, Fielding J, O'Brien TJ, Shultz SR. Ocularmotor cognitive control abnormalities in Australian rules football players with a history of concussion.
 J Neurotrauma 2018, 35, 730-738.